mythaxis/mythaxis.github.io/content/issue-38/swans-will-be-swans.md

 And then I got so mad all over again that I burst out crying.

 I hiccupped the story out between sobs and wordless yells.
 When I got to the part about walking down the block with him, Mom got up and poured another tequila shot.
 In fairness, she offered it to me first.
 “I got her,” Gramma said.
 “That one’s yours, Katie.”
 Mom threw back the shot without salt or lime, grabbed a new box of tissues, and squeezed into the nest chair with me so I could get snot and tears all over her gray wool blazer.
-I could feel her anger coiling under her skin as she held me, her arms getting tenser and her breath coming shallow.
+I could feel anger coiling under her skin as she held me, her arms getting tenser and her breath coming shallow.

 But when I finished talking and blew my nose again and scrubbed at my itching eyes, she only asked, “What do you want to do about it, Olivia?”